saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

    While the idea of IoT has been in existence for a long time, a collection of recent advances in a number of different technologies has made it practical.

  - **Access to low-cost, low-power sensor technology.** Affordable and reliable sensors are making IoT technology possible for more manufacturers.

+ - **Connectivity.** A host of network protocols for the internet has made it easy to connect sensors to the cloud and to other "things" for efficient data transfer.

+ - **Cloud computing platforms.** The increase in the availability of cloud platform enables both businesses and consumers to access the infrastructure they need to scale up without actually having to manage it all.

+ - **Machine learning and analytics.** With advances in machine learning and analytics, along with access to varied and vast amounts of data stored in the cloud, businesses can gather insights faster and more easily.
+The emergence of these allied technologies continues to push the boundaries of IoT and the data produced by IoT also feeds these technologies.

+ - **Conversational artificial intelligence (AI).** Advances in neutral networks have brought natural-language processing (NLP) to IoT devices (such as digital personal assistants Alexa, Cortana, and Siri) and made them appealing, affordable, and viable for home use.

+## What is Industrial IoT?

+   Industrial IoT (IIoT) refers to the application of IoT technology in industrial settings, especially with respect to instrumentation and control of sensors and devices that engage cloud technologies.
+Recently, industries have used machine-to-machine communication (M2M) to achieve wireless automation and control.
+But with the emergence of cloud and allied technologies (such as analytics and machine learning), industries can achieve a new automation layer and with it create new revenue and business models.
+IIoT is sometimes called the fourth wave of the industrial revolution, or industry 4.0.The following are some common uses for IIoT:

+ - Smart manufacturing

+ - Preventive and predictive maintenance

+ - Smart power grids

+ - Smart cities

+ - Connected and smart logistics

+ - Smart digital supply chains

+## Unlock Business Value with IoT

+   An IoT becomes more widespread in the marketplace, companies are capitalizing on the tremendous business value it can offer.
+These benefits include:

+ - Deriving data-driven insights from IoT data to help better manage the business

+ - Increasing productivity and efficiency of business operations

+ - Creating new business models and revenue streams